The Vermont Statutes Online

 (1) “Disposable earnings” means that part of the earnings of any individual remaining after the deduction from those earnings of any amounts required by law to be withheld and the amount of any wage garnishment payable to the Office of Child Support.

-(2) "Earnings" means compensation paid or payable for personal services, whether denominated as wages, salary, commission, bonus, or otherwise, and includes periodic payments pursuant to a pension or retirement program and proceeds from the sale of milk with respect to an individual engaged in the occupation of farming, but does not include payments from sources which by law are exempt from attachment.
+(2) “Earnings” means compensation paid or payable for personal services, whether denominated as wages, salary, commission, bonus, or otherwise, and includes periodic payments pursuant to a pension or retirement program and proceeds from the sale of milk with respect to an individual engaged in the occupation of farming, but does not include payments from sources that by law are exempt from attachment.

 (n) The Commissioner shall contract with an outside independent organization or enter into a memorandum of understanding with a different State agency to provide advocate services to taxpayers subject to the provisions of this section.
 The organization or agency providing the services shall be independent of the Department of Taxes.
 The advocate services provided under this subsection shall include technical assistance and representation in the administrative processes and hearings under this section.
 (Added 2015, No. 57, § 43; amended 2015, No. 134 (Adj.
 Sess.), § 2, eff.
 May 25, 2016.)